RedBackSpider/node-red-contrib-pdfjs/README.md

+*Note: Not in active development, feel free to clone as necessary*

 A node to help extract text contents from a pdf.
 Uses the Mozilla library found at [https://github.com/mozilla/pdfjs-dist](https://github.com/mozilla/pdfjs-dist) to extract text data.

 ## Inputs